talkowski-lab/athena/README.md

 ```
 SV spacing quantiles:
 ---------------------
-25.0%: 0 bp
+25.0%: 143 bp
-50.0%: 4,266 bp
+50.0%: 5,556 bp
-75.0%: 13,041 bp
+75.0%: 15,561 bp
-90.0%: 25,352 bp
+90.0%: 29,410 bp
-95.0%: 35,624 bp
+95.0%: 40,475 bp
-99.0%: 59,609 bp
+99.0%: 67,920 bp
-99.9%: 104,926 bp
+99.9%: 114,766 bp

 SV size quantiles:
 ------------------
-25.0%: 132 bp
+25.0%: 117 bp
-50.0%: 640 bp
+50.0%: 631 bp
-75.0%: 2,743 bp
+75.0%: 3,132 bp
-90.0%: 7,170 bp
+90.0%: 8,060 bp
-95.0%: 11,953 bp
+95.0%: 13,127 bp
-99.0%: 42,042 bp
+99.0%: 46,221 bp
-99.9%: 150,345 bp
+99.9%: 156,913 bp
 ```

-From the first distribution (`SV spacing`), we can observe that over half of all deletions are no farther than 4 kilobases away from the next-nearest deletion, which means that bin sizes of several kilobases should result in reasonably dense training data.
+From the first distribution, `SV spacing`, we can observe that over half of all deletions are no farther than 6 kilobases away from the next-nearest deletion, which means that bin sizes of several kilobases should result in reasonably dense training data.

-And based on the second distribution (`SV size`), we can also see that 99% of all deletions in the training set are smaller than 43kb, which means that we probably do not need to extend the training of our 2D model beyond \~40kb to capture almost all of the informative 2D signal.
+And based on the second distribution, `SV size`, we can also see that 99% of all deletions in the training set are smaller than 47kb, which means that we probably do not need to extend the training of our 2D model beyond \~50kb to capture almost all of the informative 2D signal.

 Based on this logic along with some approximate rounding, we can decide on the two key parameters used in the remaining steps of the mutation rate model:
 ```
-1D bin size: 4kb
+1D bin size: 5kb
-2D maximum bin-pair distance: 40kb
+2D maximum bin-pair distance: 50kb
 ```

 ---